Card on File - FAQs and Troubleshooting

 What happens if a charge fails?

 Yes.
-When you refund an invoice paid with a saved card, the refund automatically returns to that card.
-The refund appears on the customer's statement within 5-10 business days.
+When an invoice paid with a saved card is refunded, the amount is automatically returned to that card.
+The refund typically appears on the customer’s statement within 5–10 business days.

 Do saved cards expire in ScanPay?

-The saved card reference doesn't expire, but the physical card has an expiration date.
-When the card expires, charges will fail until you update it.
+The saved card reference does not expire, but the physical card does.
+Once the card expires, charges will fail until the card details are updated.

 Permissions & Team Management

-Only Owners and Admins can delete cards.
-If you're a Dispatch Admin or Member, ask your business owner to remove the card.
+Only Owners and Admins can delete saved cards.
+If the user is a Dispatch Admin or Member, the business owner or an Admin must remove the card.

 Yes.
-Business owners can adjust the three card-on-file permissions (View, Add, Delete) for each team member individually in Team Settings.
+Business owners can manage card-on-file permissions, including View, Add, and Delete, for each team member individually from Team Settings.

 Troubleshooting Common Issues